johnnymast/redbox-validation/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Good first issue
-about: Suggest an idea for this project
+about: Request a few feature for Redbox Validator
-title: ''
+title: "[DATE]: [FEATURE NAME]"
-labels: ''
+labels: enhancement, feature request
-assignees: ''
+assignees: johnnymast
 ---

 **Is your feature request related to a problem?
 Please describe.**